 Zanele Mbeki established the Women’s Development Banking – Microfinance programme in 1992, of which she was first a Director and is now Chairperson.
 She has emerged as a leading figure in pro-poor microfinance for rural women in South Africa.
 She chairs the WBD Trust Fund for SA Women’s Economic Empowerment and is a Trustee or Director of several national and international boards which promote social and economic development.
 She was First Lady of South Africa from June 1999 to September 2008.

-Nomkhita Mona is the Group CEO of SAFCOL and was appointed in 2012.
-She previously served as CEO at Uitenhage Despatch Development Initiative for over five years; at Inkezo Land Company in Durban.
+Nomkhita Mona is CEO of the Nelson Mandela Bay Business Chamber.
+She previously served as Group CEO of SACOL for 5 years, as CEO at Uitenhage Despatch Development Initiative for over five years; at Inkezo Land Company in Durban.
 Before that, she was CEO of the Eastern Cape Tourism Board.
 Mona brings a magnitude of unique experience to SAFCOL, from a wide variety of sectors.
 She is the first black woman to be appointed on the Board of Goodyear Tyre and Rubber Holdings (South Africa).
-She is the former Deputy President of the Nelson Mandela Bay Business Chamber.
-In addition to the above achievements, she previously served on the board and was a trustee of the Wilderness Foundation (SA), as well as a member of the Oliver Foundation board.
+She is the current Chairperson of the Eastern Cape Parks & Tourism Agency.
 She is a Commissioner of the Eastern Cape Planning Commission.